cpp-lln-lab/CPP_HPC/joint_meeting_notes.md

 For the cluster : you will use “Singularity”, quite similar overall.

-Docker or Singularity : they are “virtual machines” somehow, you need to tell them a certain mapping between your folders in your machine and inside the container (see “ \_“Mapping” folders inside the container” \_section).
+Docker or Singularity ?

+They are “virtual machines” somehow, you need to tell them a certain mapping between your folders in your machine and inside the container (see “ \_“Mapping” folders inside the container” \_section).